arijitdasgupta/BlueTransistor/README.md

     blue: 255,
     green: 255,
     alpha: 255
+  }).then(function(resp){
+    console.log(resp);

+    // Status of the bulb
+    console.log(bulbs[0].stateInfo);

+    // Kill the GATTtool process
+    bulbs[0].killDaemon();
   });
-  // Kills the GATTtool process as well bulbs[0].killDaemon();
 });
 ```

-###NOTE:
+###NOTES:
+ - While running the app or when used as a library it will keep polling the Bluetooth bulb and maintain it's connection status.
+So other Bluetooth host can connect to the same bulbs as long as the object instances (or the application) is alive.
-To properly kill the process kill the `node` instance with a SIGINT.
-It will terminal all the child processes as well.
+ - To properly kill the app kill the `node` process with a SIGINT.
+It will terminate all the child processes as well.

 ###TODO:
- - Write a better color selector
+ - Write a better color selector in the UI.
- - Write a Yeelight bulb protocol class
+ - Write a Yeelight Blue II (http://www.yeelight.co.uk/yeelight-blue-ii-bulb/) protocol class.
- - Write auto-scan for bulbs
+ - Write auto-scan for bulbs.
- - Write a kill script for the processes
+ - Write a kill script for the processes.
- - Write a doc site for the library.
+ - Write a doc site.
- - Write bot code with web-hooks